Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/FdEuropeanHestonEngine/README.md

 ## Heston Equation Finite Difference Demonstration
 This is a demonstration of the Heston Finite Difference solver using the Vitis environment.
-It supports software and hardware emulation as well as running on a Xilinx Accelerator Card.
+It supports hardware emulation as well as running on a Xilinx Accelerator Card.

 It uses a fixed set of test data produced via a Python model and a corresponding reference output, all stored in .csv format in the /data subdirectory.
 The demo will take the input data, compute the pricing grid based using the kernel and then compare this to the reference data from the Python model.
 The largest difference between the reference data and the kernel computed grid will be displayed.